CooperUnion/selfdrive/docs/safety.md

 - Avoid keeping the car on it’s wheels unless needed for testing (Use jack stands as needed)

-### When using power tools / drills:
+*When operating power tools:*

-- Announce/ shout out “ALL CLEAR, DRILLING” so that all in car know to be clear
+- Make sure all is clear before using the tool
-- Make sure all are clear before using tool
+- Announce "ALL CLEAR, OPERATING (TOOL)" so that all know to be clear
-- Ensure item you are drilling into is clamped in some way so that it doesn’t go flying or break
+- Ensure items are properly clamped before drilling so they don't go flying or break
 - Use step bits when possible for drilling into plastic

 ### When wiring to a battery (if battery leads are exposed):